Radio Contact (Eupen): Studio

 "Studio 2" and not "Studio 1" is: There is for everything a logical explanation:

 Studio 1 is the production studio.
 It was as if it did not exist Studio 2 once long, long ago, there was Studio 1 broadcast studio.

 As the size of the station grew it then moved from Studio 2 to go ON AIR.

 Technology

-It has a digital archive are nearly 12,000 titles.
+It has a digital archive of nearly 12,000 titles.
 The "best mix" consists of approximately 1,900 titles that are exchanged regularly.

 Most of the music is from the 80's and 90's.
 In addition, of course, the hits from 2000 and many current titles.

 Everything that goes ON AIR comes from a hard disk.
 Only the CD of the week is actually a CD.

 Broadcasts are all managed by the presenters themselves, that there is no technician.
 Since 2019, Grenz-Echo holds 51% of the shares of Radio Contact Ostbelgien Now.